pmndrs/postprocessing/README.md

 ```

-## Optimized Rendering Pipeline
+## Performance

-The `EffectPass` automatically organizes and merges any given combination of effects.
-After that, the `EffectPass` will have a single fragment shader and a single vertex shader which will be used to create a fullscreen `ShaderMaterial`.
+This library provides an [EffectPass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/EffectPass.js~EffectPass.html) which automatically organizes and merges any given combination of effects.
 This minimizes the amount of render operations and makes it possible to combine a lot of effects without the performance penalties of traditional pass chaining.
 Additionally, every effect can choose its own blend function from a list of [built-in functions](https://github.com/vanruesc/postprocessing/blob/master/src/effects/blending/BlendFunction.js).

 ## Included Effects